nfacciolo/Reactic.io-OpenVLC/OpenVLC1.3_revA/README.md

   There are two parts in the TX/RX, the kernel driver and the PRU code.

 1. To load the kernel driver, inside OpenVLC1.3 folder run:

+    1. Load TX kernel **!!This action must be done only in TX device!!**

+            cd cd OpenVLC1.3_revA/kernel/
+            sudo chmod +x ./load_test.sh
+            sudo ./load_test.sh 192.168.0.1 255.255.255.0

+    2. Load RX kernel **!!This action must be done only in RX device!!**

+            cd cd OpenVLC1.3_revA/kernel/
+            sudo chmod +x ./load_test.sh
-    sudo ./load_test.sh
+            sudo ./load_test.sh 192.168.0.2 255.255.255.0

-  In that script you can change the IP the interface takes.
-That’s the IP in the VLC network, so TX and RX must have different IPs (for   example TX: 192.168.0.1 and RX 192.168.0.2).
+    You can change the IP and the netmask the interface takes.
+That’s the IP in the VLC network, but keep in mind they must have different ip address

 2. Once the module driver is installed, go to PRU folder.
 Enter TX/RX and run deploy.sh code:

+    1. Deploy TX **!!This action must be done only in TX device!!**

+            cd ../PRU/TX/
+            sudo chmod +x ./deploy.sh
             sudo ./deploy.sh

-  This will boot up the PRUs with the code necessary to transmit and received VLC frames.
+        This will boot up the PRUs with the code necessary to transmit VLC frames.

+    2. Deploy RX **!!This action must be done only in TX device!!**

+        cd ../PRU/RX/
+        sudo chmod +x ./deploy.sh
+        sudo ./deploy.sh

+    This will boot up the PRUs with the code necessary to receive VLC frames.

+    **!!
+TX and RX cannot be enabled at the same time !!**

 ## Working with the TX/RX